kamadorueda/four-shells/front/src/components/docs/Home.md

 This project is kind of a monolith in the sense that everything lives on the same repository.
-This has some reasons but mostly is because we think it makes things simpler.
+This has some reasons but mostly is because we think it makes everything simpler.

 The project structure is more or less the following: